energywebfoundation/elocity-setup-docs/README.md

 ## Getting Started

+### Hardware

+- EV charging station: Ebee Smart Technologies with Bender controller
+- Raspberry Pi
+    - Flash the microSD card of the Pi with the provided image
+    - Connect the Wifi hotspot of the Pi und push the Bender configuration
+    - See the [Bender manual](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=2ahUKEwiGvuucldLhAhXP2qQKHV1cA8QQFjAAegQIABAC&url=https%3A%2F%2Fwww.bender.de%2Ffileadmin%2Fcontent%2FProducts%2Fm%2Fe%2FCC612(4G)_D00325_M_XXEN.pdf&usg=AOvVaw2HcItzAOrCPN_NrjpFUvFo) for more details
+    - Connect the Raspbery Pi to the Bender device by USB
+- Linux Server capable of running Docker

 ### First run

 Start the application using `sudo docker-compose up` from inside *ew-origin-frontend*.
 Let docker-compose settle, then restart it to pickup the db initalisation which occures on first run.
 Compose binds to port 80, therefore you need to run it with elevated priviliges.